AlePuglisi/stonefish-learning/README.md

 colcon build
 ```

-The first time it may take a while in order to build also the stonefish_ros2 packages, which depends on the Stonefish library that you have [already installed](https://github.com/AlePuglisi/stonefish/blob/master/INSTALLATION_TROUBLESHOOTING.md#installation).
+The first time it may take a while in order to build also the stonefish_ros2 package, which depends on the Stonefish library that you have [already installed](https://github.com/AlePuglisi/stonefish/blob/master/INSTALLATION_TROUBLESHOOTING.md#installation).

 ## Building or Running ERRORS...